I’ve never taken part in Open Studios before. Where can I get help?

 They choose the artists to visit based on their guide/website image combined with the type of medium and the geographical area.

-Why is there no printed guide this year?
+Will there be a printed guide this year?

-Are we having a printed feedback card and stickers this year?
+Are we having a printed feedback card this year?

 Can I produce my own posters and marketing materials?